qmk/qmk_firmware/docs/feature_unicode.md

 ## `send_unicode_string()`

-This function is much like `send_string()` but allows you to input UTF-8 characters directly, currently up to code point U+FFFF.
+This function is much like `send_string()` but allows you to input UTF-8 characters directly, and supports all code points (provided the selected input method also supports it).
 Make sure your `keymap.c` is formatted in UTF-8 encoding.

 ```c
 send_unicode_string("(ノಠ痊ಠ)ノ彡┻━┻");